WSU-kduncan/f23cicd-hulkman125/Project-4/README-CI.md

           COPY index.html /usr/share/nginx/html

+   Also to build a docker image I simply went to y wsl and typed down:
+         sudo docker build -t nginx

-3. to run the container which I named CobraComicsWebSite, I type down the following code:
+5. to run the container which I named CobraComicsWebSite, I type down the following code:

           docker run --name CobraComicsWebSite -v /home/hulkman125/cobra/finalFile/:/usr/share/nginx/html:ro -d -p 8080:80 nginx

-4. In the code I made the container port 8080 so in order to make my website visibal to my computer I simply type down the following sequence in the URL:
+6. In the code I made the container port 8080 so in order to make my website visibal to my computer I simply type down the following sequence in the URL:

           localhost:8080